 Most popular ERP systems—such as Oracle, SAP and Microsoft Dynamics—can handle some types of rebate agreement, but we’ve yet to see one that can handle the massive variety of deal types struck by most large electronic distributors.

 That forces finance teams to find alternative methods of managing and claiming against supplier agreements.
 Some choose to track and manage rebate in spreadsheets, with all the associated risk of error and omissions.
 Others rely on the data in their suppliers’ vendor portals, on the assumption that it’s always accurate and reliable.
 (Spoiler: it very often isn’t.)

 To truly gain full visibility of their supplier agreements, and take an effective approach to deal management, electronic distributors need a new strategy—and new software to make it happen.

 As the electronics distribution market gets more crowded, unlocking the full potential of supplier trading agreements is becoming a strategic priority.

 That means working more closely with suppliers to develop trading agreements that benefit customers, electronic distributors and suppliers alike—and then ensuring that the full value of each agreement is realized.

 It’s a strategy we call Collaborative Deal Management, and we explore it in detail in our new ebook: A New Growth Driver for Electronics Distributors.

-Get your copy now to explore a more strategic approach to supplier trading agreements—and see how distributors like AD and Rexel Canada are using our cloud-based DealTrack software to surface unclaimed rebate revenue and boost their supplier relationships.
+Get your copy now to explore a more strategic approach to supplier trading agreements—and see how distributors like AD and Rexel Canada are using our cloud-based rebate management software to surface unclaimed rebate revenue and boost their supplier relationships.